Elizabeth Saunders Home: History

 Elizabeth Saunders Home is an orphanage in Japan established in 1948 by Miki Sawada, a Mitsubishi heiress, with the original intent of housing biracial children, typically those born between men of the occupying US Armed Forces and Japanese women, who were abandoned by their parents and ostracized by Japanese society immediately after World War II.

-The orphanage was created on the former property of the Iwasaki (founder of Mitsubishi-see Yataro Iwasaki) family's detached residence located in Oiso, which had been confiscated by the Japanese government in lieu of property tax payment during World War II.
+The orphanage was created on the former property of the Iwasaki, founder of Mitsubishi, see Yataro Iwasaki, family's detached residence located in Oiso, which had been confiscated by the Japanese government in lieu of property tax payment during World War II.
 Miki Sawada bought the land back for 4 million Yen that she managed to collect, in part by selling her personal property.

-The name Elizabeth Saunders was adopted in honor of the first donor to the orphanage soon after reacquisition of the land, during which time Miki Sawada (having spent all her money) was struggling to run the orphanage.
+The name Elizabeth Saunders was adopted in honor of the first donor to the orphanage soon after reacquisition of the land, during which time Miki Sawada, having spent all her money, was struggling to run the orphanage.
 Elizabeth Saunders was an Englishwoman who had spent 40 years in Japan as a governess in the service of the Mitsui family both prior to World War II and throughout the war years.
 Prior to her death in Tokyo, in 1946 she asked that her charitable bequest be left to work under the auspices of the Anglican Church in Japan.
-Miki Sawada never met Elizabeth Saunders, receiving news of her donation through intermediary Lewis Bush and the Anglican bishops acting as executors to the charitable trust.
-The groundbreaking ceremony for the home was held on 26 October 1947 attended by Allied Church Club benefactors and long-term supporters of the orphanage such as Paul Rusch.
+Miki Sawada never met Saunders, receiving news of her donation through intermediary Lewis Bush and the Anglican bishops acting as executors to the charitable trust.

+The groundbreaking ceremony for the home was held on 26 October 1947, attended by Allied Church Club benefactors and long-term supporters of the orphanage such as Paul Rusch.
 Elizabeth's charity enabled Miki Sawada to register her orphanage as a non-profit organization for the first time, and opened the door for future charitable connections.